-Elements was created to allow for a custom selection of any of the Characteristics or attributes that were used to define the other Categories.
-It will allow flexibility in the design of the steel, but will therefore require a high level of communication amonast the Architect, Engineer and Fabricator.
+Characteristics or attributes used to define the other Categories.
+It will allow flexibility in the design of the steel but will therefore require a high level of communication among the architect, engineer and fabricator.
 The premium for this type of AESS could range from 20% to 250% over regular steel.
-A wide range may seem odd for "custom" elements, but the lower bound of this Category also includes specialty reused steel for might be purposefully less refined in its Characteristics.
+A wide range may seem odd for "custom" ele ments, but the lower bound of this used steel for sustainable purposes and steel that might be purposefully less refined in its Characteristics.